 When it comes to your pool, you can never be too safe.
-That's why we have created this SAFER guide, in partnership with AUSTSWIM, to show you some of the key safety practices and behavior around water at home.
+That's why we have created this SAFER guide, in partnership with AUSTSWIM, to show you some of the key safety practices and behaviour around water at home.

 Tips for staying safe around a pool

 As supporters of AUSTSWIM, Clark Rubber and AUSTSWIM have worked together to provide you with this SAFER guide for pools - here's what it all stands for.

 AUSTSWIM helps thousands of Australians, both new and experienced, to get into the water and swim safely.
 By accrediting teachers and implementing vital guidelines for swimming behavior, they're helping everyone stay safe and enjoy themselves around water.

 S is for Supervision: Users of the pool MUST always be supervised by an adult who is a competent swimmer and knows pool rules and emergency procedures.
 The supervisor must be in the pool surroundings at all times.